I THINK SOMETIMES

 Creating the blog post list UI

-Let's open the pages/index.vue file and add the following code to add a simple list with all our blog posts:
+Let's open the app.vue file and add the following code in order to load page components from the pages folder.

 <template>